Fire prevention policies and procedures

 - Do not overload electrical outlets or extension cords.

-- Don’t run electrical cords under carpet, through doorways or windows, or behind pillows.
+- Do not run electrical cords under carpet, through doorways or windows, or behind pillows.

 - Provide adequate safety lighting at all social events.